Reform will generate lawsuits for ‘EXCESS’ medical benefits

-With HB 4612’s elimination of unlimited, lifetime No Fault medical benefits, it is expected that once auto accident victims exceed HB 4612’s proposed $1 million cap, they will go to court against the at-fault drivers who caused their accidents in order collect their “excess” No Fault medical benefits.
+When No-Fault reform proposals involve eliminating unlimited, lifetime No-Fault medical benefits – and replacing them with benefits caps – it is expected that once auto accident victims exceed the proposed No-Fault cap they will go to court and file a lawsuit against the at-fault drivers who caused their accidents in order collect their “excess” No-Fault medical benefits.

 Pete Kuhnmuench, Executive Director of the Insurance Institute of Michigan: “Despite what some critics claim, this legislation would not leave people out in the cold. … [Auto accident victims with] accident-related medical claims [that exceed the new medical limits] … can … sue a responsible party for any excess medical losses.”
 (9/15/2011, Detroit Free Press, guest writer)